 As a pregnant mom, you already know it’s important to eat healthily and get enough protein, iron, folic acid, and other key nutrients.
-You also know to limit caffeine and avoid alcohol and certain foods like deli meats, sushi, and unpasteurized cheeses, but if you have a serious sweet tooth, you might be wondering if there are reasons to avoid sugar during pregnancy too.
+You also know to limit caffeine and avoid alcohol and certain foods like deli meats, sushi, and unpasteurized cheeses.
+But if you have a serious sweet tooth, you might be wondering if you should avoid sugar during pregnancy too.

 When I was pregnant with my first child, I ate a piece of chocolate every day.
 There’s nothing wrong with that of course, but I was also eating plenty of refined carbs like bagels and a lot of processed foods like chips and desserts which are filled with added sugars.

 Simple carbohydrates and added sugars spike your blood sugar, can lead to weight gain, and increase the risk for heart disease, type-2 diabetes, and other chronic health conditions.